Why Negan Walking Dead Is the Most Iconic Character in TV History

 He changed the tone of the show.
 He pushed every major character to their limit.
 And he forced fans to wrestle with a terrifying question:

-If you’re new to The Walking Dead, or looking to rewatch with a fresh lens, pay close attention to Negan.
-His story is brutal, emotional, and incredibly human.
+If you're watching The Walking Dead with fresh eyes, pay close attention to Negan.
+His story is brutal, emotional, and deeply human.